Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 - waffle knit polo shirt options for softer texture with breathable appeal

-- golf polo sweater styles for shoulder seasons and early tee times
+- cable knit polo sweater styles for shoulder seasons and early tee times

-- long sleeve knit polo or knitted polo shirt long sleeve programs for transitional assortments
+- long sleeve knit polo programs for transitional assortments

 But commercially, knit only works when the brief is clear.

-If the brief is “maximum performance efficiency,” piqué is still the safer answer.
+If the goal is maximum performance efficiency, piqué is still the safer answer.

-If the brief is “premium texture, elevated styling, and better margin per unit,” a knit golf polo starts to make much more sense.
+If the goal is premium texture, elevated styling, and better margin per unit, a knit golf polo starts to make much more sense.

-Quick Buyer Guide: Choose Piqué or Choose Knit?
+Quick Buyer Guide: Choose Performance Piqué or Choose Knit?

 - repeat reorders matter more than surface richness